Categories

 Ship manifest showing the arrival of Bertha Braun (Halmesco) and children from Cairo to Providence R.I. in October 1925.
 They gave their intended address as Bertha’s husband Chaim (Charles) on 111th.
 Source: Ancestry.com.

 Brother William Halmesco was the next to arrive, leaving Cairo with his wife Mathilda and arriving in New York in March 1927.
+According to the family, he had changed his name from Halm to Halmesco while working in Egypt, in order to sound more Italian.
 Before long they had settled on Southern Boulevard in the Bronx; William joined the P.M.B.S. and the musician’s union as a cornetist/trumpeter.

 Ship manifest showing the Halmescos and some other Egyptian-Jewish musicians sailing from Alexandria in February 1927.
 Source: Ancestry.com.